Shadi/golstatsd/README.md

 ### golstatsd

-Statsd **log**ger written in Golang that reads the udp packets sent from a statsd client and write them to stdout, by default it listens to port 8125 on localhost.
+Statsd **log**ger written in Golang that reads the udp packets sent from a statsd client and write them to stdout, I created it to be able to see the metrics while doing development on my machine, by default it listens to port 8125 on localhost.

 to install it: